UnawareWolf/Altranmas_2020/README.md

 python generate_input.py --name <Your Name Here>
 ```

 Make sure you are using python 3.
-If you don't have python 3, contact me and I can generate a script for you.
+If you don't have python 3, contact me and I can generate an input for you.

 When you have completed the challenge, head to [this repository](https://github.com/rej696/altranmas2020-answers) to generate your answer.